hellory4n/libtrippin/README.md

 - [libtrippin](./libtrippin.h) v2.3.0: Most massive library of all time
     - C++17 with no external dependencies (only libc/stdc++)
+    - Cross-platform (Windows and POSIX)
-    - Arenas and reference counting
+    - Arenas for memory management
     - Arrays, lists, hashmaps, strings
     - Basic math
     - Logging